umair-statistics/MLE-truncated-bivariate-t-distribution-/README.md

 Once you have cloned the repository and installed the required packages, you can run the scripts directly in R.

 1. **Data Preparation:** Ensure your data is appropriately truncated and scaled to follow bivariate t-distribution.
-2. **Running the Estimation:** Use the provided functions to estimate the mixing angle θ.
+2. **Running the Estimation:** Use the provided functions to estimate the mixing angle θ and degrees of freedom.

 For a quick start, refer to the `MLEs.R` script in the repository.

 ## Code Structure

-- `MLEs.R`: Contains the main functions to perform MLE for the mixing angle θ.
+- `MLEs.R`: Contains the main functions to perform MLE for the mixing angle θ and degrees of freedom.

 ## References